ftc-team-8813/website/pages/README.md

 </html>
 ```

-Templates can also include the content of other files using the
+Templates and pages can also include the content of other files using the
 `$include-file` command.
-This feature is not currently available to
-pages, but it may be added in a later version.

 You can also create sub-templates: